eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

     }
     ```

-    This can be used if we want to set the data by some callable (i.e. lambda, function or functor).
+    This can be used if we want to set the data by some callable (i.e. lambda, function or [functor](https://en.wikipedia.org/wiki/Function_object#In_C_and_C++)).
 As with all the
     other ways, it can fail when there is no memory for the sample availabe and this failure must be handled.

 #### Creating a subscriber

-We now create a corresponding subscriber, usually in another application (it will work in the same application as
+We now create a corresponding subscriber, usually in another application.
+While it will work in the same application as
-well but there is no need sending it via the middleware in such a case).
+well, there usually is no need sending it via the middleware in such a case.

 ```
 iox::popo::TypedSubscriber<CounterTopic> subscriber({"Group", "Instance", "CounterTopic"});